dancrha/dancrha/README.md

 <h4 align="center">

  My name is Dan Crha.
-I'm a Full Stack Software Developer from Guelph, ON :canada: looking for my first SWE role!
+I'm a Software Developer from Guelph, ON :canada: looking for my first SWE role!
 I specialize in Web Development, creating scalable and user-friendly web-apps.

 </h4>